What Is an Endodontist vs Oral Surgeon?

 4. You may need an apicoectomy, which is when a previous root canal has failed, and the damaged tooth needs repair which is a fill and seal at the root tip of the tooth from the root end of the tooth (rather than from the crown end of the tooth, as in a typical root canal).

 We serve patients from Washington DC, Woodbridge VA, Arlington VA, Lorton VA, Manassas VA, Springfield VA, Alexandria VA, and Silver Spring MD.
-Looking forward to serve you!
+Looking forward to serving you!